Why are Christians called to evangelize if God is in control of who believes and is saved?

 Your experience in coming to understand the sovereignty of God in salvation is certainly not unique.
-Most commonly, the first question a student asks when introduced to the truth of election is the one you raised: why does God's call us to evangelize given the reality of God's election of believers?
-Furthermore, how do we find motivation to seek the lost if the fate of every person lies in God's hands?
+Commonly, the first question a student asks when introduced to the truth of election is the one you raised: why does God's call us to evangelize given the reality of God's election of believers?
+Furthermore, how do we find the motivation to seek the lost if the fate of every person lies in God's hands?

-For example, when God calls upon us to give money to support a church or to lead a Bible study or to evangelize the Gospel to others, He doesn't make these requests because He depends on our contribution to His work.
+The same is true in other areas of ministry.
+When God calls upon us to give money to support a church or to lead a Bible study or to evangelize the Gospel to others, He doesn't make these requests because He depends on our contribution to His work.
 God owns everything in creation and He is the Teacher of all Truth by His Spirit, and He is the One Who changes hearts and brings faith.
 What can we add to His work?
 Nothing.

 Nevertheless, God delights to share in His work with us, so that we might gain the blessing of partnering with the Father and growing in our relationship with Him and thereby give Him glory for His work through us.
 When we obey the Father and join Him in His work, we receive the blessing of maturing in our faith and the encouragement of watching the Father at work through us.